How to Install Sitecore 9

 Install SQL Server Management Studio

-This blog I have installed SQL Server Management Studio 17.3, you can download from this link.
+In this blog, I installed SQL Server Management Studio 17.3.
+You can download it from this link.

 Install SQL Server Data Tools 2015